whose aim is to promote a new way of thinking about education

 Why we need to devise a new, interdisciplinary school subject (IDS)

 Schools of today teach multitude of skills and provide students with a plethora of information.
-At the same time they do not explain how to apply the said skills and information in practice.
-Therefore, schools do not equip their students with an insight for leading a good and wise life.
+At the same time, they do not explain how to apply the said skills and information in practice.
+Therefore, schools do not equip their students with insight for leading a good and wise life.

 We work on a new, interdisciplinary subject to integrate school with reality outside the classroom.

 We believe that a new, interdisciplinary school subject (IDS) will be instrumental in changing the picture.
 The new subject shall be a bond and common denominator of fragmented knowledge contained in the mutually isolated school subjects of today.
 The raison d’être of the new subject is to transform school into a place conducive to finding happiness in the future.

 Through IDS, we strive to:

 - strengthen young people’s competencies in the area of conscious and active participation in social life;